tradingview/rest_integrations_docs/source/FAQ.rst

    X.509 cert to sign the JWT.
 Our client forms the JWT, signs it and sends it in the body of the POST request as ``assertion`` field and expects to get a token in response.

-🎾 Should a broker provide X.509 certificate or private key to sign the JWT?
+Should a broker provide X.509 certificate or private key to sign the JWT?
    Data feed currently supports the JWT assertion workflow.
 We need X.509 certificate to sign the JWT.
-Our client forms a JWT, signs it, and sends it in the POST request body as ``assertion`` field.
-And expects to recieve a token in response.
+Our client forms a JWT, signs it, sends it in the POST request body as ``assertion`` field, and expects to recieve a token in response.
 See `JWT Bearer Flow example`_ for details.

 Authorization